-- 1. To obtain quality data of HIV care and treatment and its efficacy, - 2.
-To assure the quality of HIV care and treatment services including related laboratory services. - 3.
-To build the culture of using of quality data to improve the quality of services, - 4.
-To maintain high performance of ART clinics in providing care and treatment related services to PLHIV.
+- 1. To improve quality data of HIV care and treatment services, - 2.
+To assure the quality of HIV care and treatment services including related laboratory services, - 3.
+To assure high proportion of the whole cascade from case detection to connection and receiving of quality HIV care and treatment services, - 4.
+To build the culture of using of quality data to improve the quality of services, - 5.
+To maintain high performance of ART clinics to provide care and treatment services effectively.